MicrosoftDocs/win32/desktop-src/direct3d12/windows.graphics.holographic.interop/windows.graphics.holographic.interop.md

 > The feature described in this topic is implemented in Windows 10, version 1903 (10.0; Build 18362), but the `Windows.Graphics.Holographic.Interop.h` header file is available starting in the [Windows 10 SDK Insider Preview](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).

-The APIs in this header allow Windows Mixed Reality apps to use Direct3D 12.
-The interfaces specified in this header use COM interface pointers to pass DirectX COM objects as parameters to methods on WinRT API objects in the [Windows.Graphics.Holographic](/uwp/api/windows.graphics.holographic) namespace, allowing Windows Mixed Reality apps to create and use Direct3D 12 buffer resources with no additional overhead.
+The APIs in the `Windows.Graphics.Holographic.Interop.h` header allow Windows Mixed Reality apps to use Direct3D 12.
+The interfaces specified in this header use COM interface pointers to pass DirectX COM objects as parameters to methods on Windows Runtime objects in the [Windows.Graphics.Holographic](/uwp/api/windows.graphics.holographic) namespace, allowing Windows Mixed Reality apps to create and use Direct3D 12 buffer resources with no additional overhead.

-Sample code for this API set is included in the [Windows Mixed Reality D3D12 app template](https://marketplace.visualstudio.com/items?itemName=WindowsMixedRealityteam.WindowsMixedRealityAppTemplatesVSIX).
-The Windows Mixed Reality D3D12 app template includes boilerplate code for most APIs that are provided in the Windows.Graphics.Holographic.Interop.h header and renders a spinning cube on a Windows Mixed Reality PC, a HoloLens 2, and the HoloLens 2 emulator.
+Sample code for this API set is included in the [Windows Mixed Reality Direct3D 12 app template](https://marketplace.visualstudio.com/items?itemName=WindowsMixedRealityteam.WindowsMixedRealityAppTemplatesVSIX).
+The Windows Mixed Reality Direct3D 12 app template includes boilerplate code for most APIs that are provided in the `Windows.Graphics.Holographic.Interop.h` header, and renders a spinning cube on a Windows Mixed Reality PC, a HoloLens 2, and the HoloLens 2 emulator.

 | Interface | Method |
 |-|-|